florentroques/desktop-custom-speed-media-player/README.md

 2. **Speed controls not working**: Check video element is properly loaded
 3. **File associations not working**: Run setup script with admin privileges
 4. **Build errors**: Ensure all dependencies are installed

+### macOS-Specific Issues

+1. **File associations not working after setup**:
+   - Restart Finder: `killall Finder`
+   - Log out and back in
+   - Check if `duti` is installed: `which duti`
+   - Verify associations: `duti -x .mp4`

+2. **App not opening files**:
+   - Ensure the app is built: `npm run dist:mac`
+   - Check app bundle exists: `ls -la dist/mac/`
+   - Try manual association in Finder

+3. **Permission issues**:
+   - Grant necessary permissions in System Preferences → Security & Privacy
+   - Allow the app to control your computer if prompted

 ### Performance Tips